Maryamkusman/cse15l-lab-reports-1/lab-report-1-week-2.md

 To make running commands even easier and faster, I can give you three hints given

-* hit the up-arrowkey on the ketboard to retrieve the previous commands if needed.
+* hit the up-arrowkey on the keyboard to retrieve the previous commands if needed.
 * Since semicolons in coding environment means the end of a command's excecution,if you want to type more than one command on the same line, seperating them by semicolons.
 Example is given in the picture below.
 ![Image](https://github.com/KristinShuyiHan/cse15l-lab-reports/blob/main/Screen%20Shot%202022-01-13%20at%203.14.59%20AM.png)
-This will save you one key stroke than typing two steps
+This will save you one key stroke than typing java WhereAmI on a separate line.

-* A quick way to stay as the client while still running a command on a remote computer is using ssh command followed by a command in quotes.
-Notice in the picture, after running the command, the location of terminal is still `xiaolongdeMBP:Downloads xiaolong$`.
+* A quick way to stay as the client while still running a command on a remote computer is using ssh command followed by a command in quotes.Notice in the picture, after running the command, the location of terminal is still `xiaolongdeMBP:Downloads xiaolong$`.
 ![Image](https://github.com/KristinShuyiHan/cse15l-lab-reports/blob/main/Screen%20Shot%202022-01-13%20at%203.16.19%20AM.png)
+* Behind this command, the computer acutally log in to the remote server(1), compile (2)and run WhereAmI.java (3), then exit the remote server(4).
+As a result, this single commond saves you two key strokes than giving "javac WhereAmI.java" and "exit"command on two seperate lines, semicolons save you one keystroke of giving "java WhereAmI" on a seperate line.
+These two shortcuts combined together to save you three keystorkes.
+One thing to note is this pleasant process requires SSH key being properly setup, otherwise, you would have to enter the password when connecting to the remote server.
 ---
 **After reading this, I believe you are going to be more comfortable by the next time when dealing with operations relating to communication between client and account on remote server.**